Saying that most people spend a good part of their days on social media would not be an exaggeration. Not in today’s world.

 Social media platforms like Instagram, Pinterest, and Facebook have long been used by brands to sell their products.
 Social commerce has become a new retail avenue for brands and this trend is only going to get stronger.

 Social commerce is well on its way to becoming a mainstream retail channel on par with other mediums like websites and offline stores.
-This trend will strengthen further with more and more social networks introducing pro-selling features.
+This trend will strengthen further with more and more social networks introducing pro-selling features like shoppable posts.

 From shoppable posts to Instagram Storefronts, social networks are continuously evolving to become retail platforms.
 Brands and marketers will leverage these and incorporate social commerce in their sales strategies.